Can We Live From Our Website?

 We started developing our site in the spring of 2017, went live with it in 2018, and it was only in September 2022 that we could sustain ourselves independently with the website’s revenue.
 So, that took a rather long time, more than five years.
 Moreover, it’s still not an abundance, but “getting by reasonably,” and it’s far away of “being rich” or “having made it.”

-And the best of the story has yet to come: you see, we live in Brazil, a relatively low-cost country, and we certainly couldn’t live from our website in the USA, Canada, in Europe, or in Australia, for instance.
+And the best of the story has yet to come: you see, we live in Brazil, a relatively low-cost country (in any case as for housing and foods if you go for the cheaper options), and we certainly couldn’t live from our website in the USA, Canada, in Europe, or in Australia, for instance.
 That would have meant to having a serious nine-to-five job on the side.

-It means, even in Brazil, that we live a humble life, no luxury at all, no vacations, no brand-new car, just the necessities and always watching our pocket.
-In Brazil, if you want a bit of luxury, a bit of more comfort, you need to grab deep into your wallet; it’s actually a very expensive country, for instance much more expensive than Europe for things that in Europe are not even considered luxury goods or services.
+So, it still means that even here we live a humble life, no luxury at all, no vacations, a rented house that always needs fixing, and just being able to pay the necessities.
+Every time we want a bit of luxury, a bit of more comfort, we need to grab deep into our wallet.
+In fact, Brazil is actually a very expensive country as for things beyond housing or foods, for instance much more expensive than Europe for things that in Europe are not even considered luxury goods or services.

 So, until 2022 always one of us had a job (and sometimes the both of us), while we would work in our spare time on the website.
 We didn’t have enough savings to just spend a 100% of our time on building the website, so there was no other choice than doing it like that.